Westminster Social Policy Forum

 Format: DOWNLOADABLE PDF

-This conference will assess next steps for the Nationally Significant Infrastructure regime and proposed reforms to the consenting process.
+This conference assessed next steps for the Nationally Significant Infrastructure regime and proposed reforms to the consenting process.

-It will bring stakeholders and policymakers together to examine the potential impact on current and future infrastructure needs, following the Government’s recent response to DLUHC’s consultation Operational reforms to the Nationally Significant Infrastructure Project (NSIP) consenting process published in 2023, and as Government conducts a review into the planning and delivery of major infrastructure projects which is expected to be published this summer and will look at whether NSIPs are held up by inappropriate legal challenges.
+It brought stakeholders and policymakers together to examine the potential impact on current and future infrastructure needs, following the Government’s response to DLUHC’s consultation Operational reforms to the Nationally Significant Infrastructure Project (NSIP) consenting process published in 2023, and as Government conducts a review into the planning and delivery of major infrastructure projects which is expected to be published in the summer (2024) and will look at whether NSIPs are held up by inappropriate legal challenges.

-Delegates will assess whether proposed changes can succeed in the aim of making the consenting process quicker, fairer and more resilient, and what reform will look like in practice, including:
+Delegates assessed whether proposed changes can succeed in the aim of making the consenting process quicker, fairer and more resilient, and what reform will look like in practice, including:

 • strengthening the role of pre-application and ensuring consultation is effective and proportionate